netg5/airport-management/README.md

 * service-resource - service to experiment with the new features
 * gateway - entry point of the all services
 * reservation - service which allows to reserve flight
-* tickets - service where all customer tickets can be seen
+* tickets - service where all passenger tickets can be seen
 * reports - service to get all reports for a specific purpose (e.g. route report)
 * main-ui - user interface service (Thymeleaf + Twitter Bootstrap)